hapijs/joi/README.md

 var validator = function (value) {
   return value === magicNumber;
 }
-var schema = Joi.custom(validator, "is not the magic number.
+var schema = Joi.custom(, "is not the magic number.
 It should be.")
 ```

 ### `array`